scientific-python/cookie/docs/pages/guides/pytest.md

 ### Configuring pytest

-pytest supports configuration in `pytest.ini`, `setup.cfg`, or, since version 6, `pyproject.toml` {% include rr.html id="PP301" %}.
-Remember, pytest is a
+pytest supports configuration in `pytest.ini`, `setup.cfg`, or, since version 6, `pyproject.toml` {% rr PP301 %}.
+Remember, pytest is a developer requirement,
-developer requirement, not a user one, so always require 6+ (or 7+) and use `pyproject.toml`.
+not a user one, so always require 6+ (or 7+) and use `pyproject.toml`.
 This is an example configuration:

 ```toml
 [tool.pytest.ini_options]